Uyuni Packing List

 The camera tripod was especially helpful when trying to get as low as possible to the ground to take better reflection and perspective photos.
 I could keep the camera off the ground but position it parallel without having to worry about it getting wet.

 The long days on the Salt Flat tour mean you need to be up at the crack of dawn.
-And whilst your hotels do have electricity, outside it will be pitch black.
+And whilst your hotel will have electricity, outside it will be pitch black.

 So having a cheap headlamp with you is always helpful.

-A headlamp will also come in handy many times throughout South America if you are doing any early morning wake ups for trekking such as the Quilotoa Loop in Ecuador or Salkantay in Peru so this is a great investment if you are planning these adventure activities.
+TOP TIP: A headlamp will also come in handy many times throughout South America if you are doing any early morning wake ups for trekking such as the Quilotoa Loop in Ecuador or Salkantay in Peru.
+So this is a great investment if you are planning on doing these other adventure activities on your trip too.

 Invest in a small, roll-on sun cream that you can apply to your face easily throughout the day.
-You can do it quickly, and it saves your hands getting oily every time, freeing them up to take photos.
+You can do it quickly, and it saves your hands getting oily.

 Make sure you get SPF50.
 Nivea have the best roll on options in my opinion: